benponline/Get-SubRedditTopImage/README.md

 # Get-RedditWallpaper

-Gets the top rated image from www.reddit.com/r/wallpaper for the day.
+Gets the top rated image from a sub Reddit, wallpapers by default.

 Saves image as jpg.